corda/corda/docs/source/cordapp-build-systems.rst

 ``>>> run openAttachment id: <hash of untrusted attachment given by `UntrustedAttachmentsException` exception``

-Should the node operator deem the attachment trustworthy, they may then issue the following CRaSH shell command to reload it as trusted:

-``>>> run uploadAttachment jar: path/to/the/trusted-file.jar``

-and subsequently retry the failed flow (currently this requires a node re-start).
+Should the node operator deem the attachment trustworthy, they may then install the CorDapp JAR in the node see :ref:`Installing the CorDapp JAR <cordapp_install_ref>` and subsequently retry the failed flow (currently this requires a node re-start).

 .. note:: this behaviour is to protect the node from executing contract code that was not vetted.
 It is a temporary precaution until the